Center Wide Storage

 The Nordic Data Grid Facility (NDGF) is Tier-1 site for WLCG, with storage capacity and support for the Grid.
 HPC2N is a Tier-1 node, providing storage (dCache Pools) and computing services.

-Swestore is Research Data Storage Infrastructure operated by the Swedish National Infrastructure for Computing (SNIC).
+Swestore is Research Data Storage Infrastructure operated by the National Academic Infrastructure for Supercomputing in Sweden (NAISS).

 The resources provided by Swestore are made available through open procedures such that the best Swedish research is supported and new research is facilitated.
 The purpose of Swestore allocations, granted by Swedish National Allocations Committee (SNAC), is to provide large scale data storage for “live” or “working” research data, also known as active research data.